-Device aided searches are allowed.
+Device aided searches and remote telescopes are allowed for this Observing Program.
 Observers reporting that 100% of the objects observed were located manually by traditional star-hopping techniques will receive special recognition on their certificate.

-"Negative observations" will be accepted for the ADVANCED program if sufficient evidence is submitted to establish that the proper field was examined on at least two separate attempts and every reasonable effort was made to detect the object.
+"Negative observations" will be accepted for the Advanced Observing Program if sufficient evidence is submitted to establish that the proper field was examined on at least two separate attempts and every reasonable effort was made to detect the object.

 To record a negative observation, the observer must make at least two observing attempts on different nights, record all of the data required for a standard observation and describe in detail the methodology used to confirm that the proper position was examined.
 Each negative attempt MUST include a sketch of the star field.
 Observers are encouraged to make as many attempts to detect the object as possible and to submit negative observations only when resigned that detection is impossible.
 Negative observations WILL NOT be accepted for the basic program.